 East Cornwall · PL30

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Blisland, that work is shaped by the place itself — Blisland is a Bodmin Moor village with a substantial central green ringed by a Norman church, granite cottages and a tight Conservation Area, with a building stock that leans toward traditional granite cottages around the green and Victorian villas.
+The Blisland version of this work has its own character — Blisland is a Bodmin Moor village with a substantial central green ringed by a Norman church, granite cottages and a tight Conservation Area, with a building stock that leans toward post-war bungalows and renovated farmsteads.

 Local context